Piyumikahasini/Travel-Website/README.md

 # Animated Envelope
-This project demonstrates an animated envelope using HTML, CSS, and JavaScript.
+This project demonstrates an animated envelope using Bootsrap HTML, CSS, and JavaScript.
 Clicking on the envelope reveals a hidden letter inside.

 ## Demo
-- You can see the animation in action here: https://github.com/Piyumikahasini/valentineday-card.git
+- You can see the animation in action here: https://github.com/Piyumikahasini/Travel-Website.git

 ## Project Structure
 - `index.html`: The main HTML file containing the structure of the envelope.